go-kata/kinit/README.md

 The **[KInitX](https://github.com/go-kata/kinitx)** library provides following functor implementations:

 * **Functor** is the function-based functor.
-* **Injector** is the provider of object that is registered on the arena for direct use instead of being created during the dependency tree resolution.
-The provided object has no destructor to call at the end of execution and must be destroyed manually.
+* **Injector** is the provider of object that is directly registered on the arena instead of being created during the dependency tree resolution.
+The provided object must be destroyed manually after run ends.

 ### Putting all together